chochain/tensorForth/README.md

 * pull CUDA 11.6 docker image, a template provided in ~/tests/cuda11_Docker
 * run the CUDA container with your environment variables, a template provided in ~/tests/docker_cuda

+Note: I'm still working on CUDA 12 compatability.
+It's broken because cudaDeviceSynchronize was deprecated when using Dynamic Parallelism.
+Needs a new way to sync data in parallel pipelines.

 #### with Makefile, and test
 Build on Linux